microsoft/maro/examples/citi_bike/online_lp/README.md

 ny.202004 |  91,810       |    169 +/-  8 |  18,976 +/- 159
 ny.202006 | 197,833       |  1,908 +/- 27 |  36,301 +/- 117

-## Future demand and supply by One-step Fixed-window Moving Average
+## Future Demand and Supply by One-Step Fixed-Window Moving Average

 For the experiments below, we use a simple fixed-window moving average to predict the future demand and supply of bikes for each station.